TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 # How to Access TIBCO ComputeDB from Various SQL Client Tools

-You can use any of the following SQL client tools to access TIBCO ComputeDB:
+You can use the following SQL client tools to access TIBCO ComputeDB:

 *	[DbVisualizer](#dbvis)
 *	[SQL Workbench/J](#sqlworkbenchj)